agricolamz/rstudio-github_sync/README.md

-# RStudio → Github sync via auto refreshe pages
+# Function for RStudio → Github sync via auto refreshe Rmd website
 During your class you write your code in RStudio and your students try to copy it from the screen projector.
 There is another way:

 * create a GitHub repository